-Closing Costs When Selling A Home In Nashville
+Costs When Selling A Home In Nashville

 What is title insurance?
 It’s an insurance policy that guards lenders and new owners against undisclosed liens that may be found in the future.
 The insurance issuer will either pay the claim or settle the claim in court.

 It is important to remember that at its heart, this is a cost that benefits the future buyer.
-Because of this, sellers are sometimes loath to pay it.
+Because of this, sellers are sometimes reluctant to pay it.
 Title insurance is an underwriting requirement whenever a loan is involved.
 If the buyer were paying all cash for the home, it would be an elected option, one that I always recommend as a protection to your investment.

 How much is it?
 The cost of title insurance is state regulated mathematical calculation, but there are many factors that go into determining it.
 What type of policy are you getting?
 Is there an accompanying owner’s policy to go along with the lender’s policy?
 Does the seller have proof of a recently issued policy?
 One that is less than 10 years old?
-If so, a 10%-20% discount may be available.
+If so, a small discount may be available.

 Attorney & Escrow Closing Fees

 Depending on the amount of work that goes into it, a local title company will generally charge somewhere between $450 and $650 to close on a house.
 It is not uncommon for the buyer and seller to close at two different venues.
-Each party is responsible for their own escrow fee.
+Each party is responsible for its own escrow fee.

 Tax and Other Prorations